 Penile rehabilitation after prostate removal may include:

-Prescription medications.
-Medications, called phosphodiesterase-5 (PDE5) inhibitors, work for many men unless their nerve bundles were damaged or removed.
+- Prescription medications.
+Medications, called phosphodiesterase-5 (PDE5) inhibitors, work for many men unless their nerve bundles are damaged or removed.
 These medications include Viagra and Cialis.

 Other prostate removal side effects include: